About this privacy notice

-We collect, use and are responsible for certain personal data about you.
-When we do so we are regulated under the General Data Protection Regulation (“GDPR”), which applies across the European Union (including the United Kingdom) and we are responsible as “data controller” of that personal information for the purposes of the law.
+Where we collect, use and are responsible for personal data about individuals (including you), we are regulated under applicable data protection laws, such as the EU General Data Protection Regulation (“GDPR”).
+We are responsible as “data controller” of that personal data for the purposes of the law.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-We use personal data from different categories of individual for several different purposes and each with its own lawful basis.
+We use personal data from different categories of individual for several different purposes and each with its own legal (or ‘lawful’) basis.
 This section describes these in detail and, although it’s technical, we’re required by law to explain this to you.

 If you fill in a form on our website to contact us: We will store the data you enter (usually name, contact details, comment and possibly also telephone no, website, organisation name, job title) for the purposes of answering your enquiry or otherwise communicating with you.
 We do this on the basis that it is necessary for our legitimate interests in operating our website and our organisation.
-We store your data for as long as we need to interact with you for these purposes.
 In all cases if you would like us to update or delete your information, please send us an email (see “How to contact us” below) or use the unsubscribe links on marketing emails.

 If you receive our email newsletters: We will hold your name and email address for the purpose of sending you news and updates in relation to our activities and clean community energy.
 We process this data on the basis that we have your consent.
 You can withdraw your consent at any time by using the “unsubscribe” links at the bottom of each email.

-If you work for a client or if you are an industry contact or working in a field relevant to our mission: we may hold your name, company, job title and contact details.
+If you work for a client or if you are an industry contact or working in a field relevant to our mission: we may hold your name, company, job title and contact details, and in certain situations, we may hold your identity and background information for the purposes of ‘know your client’ checks.
 We will have been provided with this data either by you or your employer or in some cases we may have sourced it from publicly available sources, such as Linked In and internet searches.
 We need this data in order to interact with you (or your employer) for the following purposes:

-- Communicate with interested people regarding events, news and updates; and
+- Communicating with interested people regarding events, news and updates; and

 - Gathering and disseminating information and sharing knowledge relevant to our mission.

 We do this on the basis that it is necessary for our legitimate interests in operating our organisation and delivering our services.
 We will hold your details for as long as we need to interact with you for these purposes.
+We may also need this information for regulatory reasons.
 In all cases if you would like us to update or delete your information, please send us an email (see “How to contact us” below).

-We use a number of different service providers (acting as ‘data processors’) who provide IT and system administration services to enable us to operate our business and the services we provide to our users and partners.
+Data processors: We use a number of different service providers (acting as ‘data processors’) who provide IT and system administration services to enable us to operate our organisation and the services we provide.
 Your personal data is transferred to (and stored by) these data processors, who generally fall under the following categories:

 - Website analytics service providers